bttcprotocol/bttc-doc/docs/del-val.md

 #### Withdraw staked BTT
 * Contract method: ValidatorShare:unstakeClaimTokens_new(uint256)
 * Parameter
-    * uint256 unbondNonce: nonce of cancelling vote
+    * uint256 unbondNonce: The nonce of the `cancle vates` operation, that is, to withdraw the BTT of the nonce `cancel vates`.
+The total number of `cancel votes` operation by the delegator can be queried through the ValidatorShare:unbondNonces method.
 * Illustrate
     1. This method can only be called after a lock-up period of 80 checkpoints has elapsed after the vote is cancelled.